 There are basically two types of scuba dive computers.
 They are similar in their functionalities but of a different form.

 Wrist Dive Computers

 Usually, wrist dive computers have a big large face like in watches, and they are worn around your wrist.
-They are very popular among recreational divers as they are so easy to put it on.
-Every information you want to know about your dive is displayed in one screen with a push of a button.
+They are very popular among recreational divers as they are so easy to put on.
+Every information you want to know about your dive is displayed on one screen with a push of a button.
 Garmin Descent Mk1 GPS Dive Computer Titanium w/ Silicone Band Shop at Walmart

 Console Dive Computers

 Unlike the Wrist Dive Computer, console dive computers are not worn on your wrist but a pressure gauge attached from a hose to the other scuba gear.

 Rather than renting why not buy your own scuba kit?
 You don’t have to break the bank, just get what is necessary.
 Comfort and practicality are key.
 I have listed out a few to get you started.